retakeyourprivacy/iVim/README.md

         - includes a preview pane
     - has a Vim8 branch
         - as of 2023 Nov 16, Vim8 branch does ***not*** work with iVim

+## Current notes

+Whether using iVim or Vim, attempt a `:PlugInstall` when first running the text editor.
+If plug.vim doesn't work, remove the file and clone plugins into the '.vim/bundle' directory.